luisegp93/TestGAP/README.md

 ############################ Instructions ######################################

+please execute the command: "npm i" in the root directory (with CMD or bash) of this project to install all dependencies (node_modules folder is exclude due to .gitignore file)

-To run the test please execute the next commands from a bash or any other linux console (won't work on CMD)
+To run the test please execute the next command from a bash or any other linux console (won't work on CMD)

 ./node_modules/.bin/wdio ./wdio.conf.js